Market Sector Update

-- While the economic forces listed above are clearly important factors, our first approach is at the company level.
-We seek to find quality, growing companies whose stocks are trading notably below what we consider fair value.
-Often times this is due to shortterm negative factors, and we become larger owners of a company if we feel those negatives are about to dissipate.
+- While the economic forces are clearly important factors, our first approach is always to look at the company level.
+We seek to find quality, growing companies whose stocks are trading notably below what we consider to be their fair value.
+Oftentimes, this is due to short-term negative factors, and we become larger owners of a company, if we feel those negatives are about to dissipate.

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Sept.
-30, 2015.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2016.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is not a guarantee of future results.

 The Russell 1000 Value Index measures the performance of the large-cap value segment of the U.S. equity universe.